bassinfo/bassinfo.github.io/_posts/2018-12-27-scale-patterns.markdown

 I was taught these patterns by a GIT educated guitarist, although I see the same in Jaco Pastorius's _"Modern Electric Bass"_.
 Specifically _Pattern 5_ as _"Exercise 2"_ and he plays _Pattern 4_ for demonstrating diatonic 6ths in _"Exercise 7"_.

 I skip seeing _Pattern 1_ and _Pattern 2_ as separate and instead construct them on-the-fly from pieces of the others.
 They hold more meaning for guitarists who have to deal with the 1 fret displacement of a high B string.
 It's possible to connect Pattern 5 to 3 and 4 both horizontally and vertically.
 Practically imaging them as running across more strings then are on the bass.

+# Exercises

+- Play everything ascending and descending.
+- Play up one pattern and down the next.
+- Play in diatonic 3rds, 4ths, 5ths, and 6ths.
+- Also 7ths and 9ths though this may require combining patterns.

 # Pattern 1